MeadCo/ScriptX.Print.Client/README.md

 <!-- .Addon emulation, connect to server with publishing license id. -->
 <!-- Use an evaluation license id for the value of data-meadco-license:
-     the current id can be found here https://support.meadroid.com/deploy/services/ -->
+     the current id and revision can be found here https://support.meadroid.com/deploy/services/ -->
 <script src="https://cdn.jsdelivr.net/npm/scriptxprint-html@1/dist/meadco-scriptxservices.min.js"
         data-meadco-server="http://127.0.0.1:41191"
         data-meadco-license="xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"